Several months ago a colleague made the following statement:

 How do we get to the next stage?
 Who will be successful?
 The organizations that realize that the change is inevitable, and plan for it will continue to thrive.

 Are you interested in learning more about blended learning and the virtual classroom?
-Check out our Blended Learning Design Certificate course and discover how you can earn your Blended Learning Design Badge by clicking on the graphic below.
+Check out our Blended Learning Design workshop and discover how you can earn your Blended Learning Design Badge by clicking on the graphic below.